Related Links

 • Parent Training and Information Centers

-There are four centers staffed by experienced parents and professionals who provide information and training to families with children with disabilities, professionals working with families, and members of the community.
+There are three centers staffed by experienced parents and professionals who provide information and training to families with children with disabilities, professionals working with families, and members of the community.

 • Spina Bifida Association of Northeastern New York